thanks4opensource/tri2b-quad4me/README.md

 Consider the LTCH line rising edges in the tri2b [timing_diagram](#tri2b_timing_diagram), above.
 If this were a level-based protocol, the LTCH line would need to stay high until the ALRT line went high signaling all nodes have read the DATA line and all can transition to WRIT State.

-The (LTCH) line needs to stay high because if not, one or more "fast" nodes could read the data line and lower their LTCH ports (the first one to do so would lower the line due to open-drain wired-AND electrical physics) and one or more "slow" nodes that hadn't seen LTCH high yet would miss their READ states.
+The LTCH line needs to stay high because if not, one or more "fast" nodes could read the data line and lower their LTCH ports (the first one to do so would lower the line due to open-drain wired-AND electrical physics) and one or more "slow" nodes that hadn't seen LTCH high yet would miss their READ states.

 So ... why not wait until after ALRT goes high to lower LTCH?
-This would leave the door open to a different race condition: One or more "fast" nodes could see the ALRT line high, place their next data bit, lower their ALRT and raise their LTCH ports before one or more of the "slow" nodes had lowered their LTCH ports.
+That would leave the door open to a different race condition: One or more fast nodes could see the ALRT line high, place their next data bit, lower their ALRT and raise their LTCH ports before one or more of the slow nodes had lowered their LTCH ports.
 This would cause the LTCH line to go back high signaling that the new data bit was ready to be read when in fact the slow nodes had not yet put their next bits on the DATA line.

-This is the basis for the four-line (data + three handshake) requirement of the level-based quad4me protocol (and, conversely, why the edge-based tri2b needs only two handshake lines).
-It's also why quad4me is <a name="theoretically_faster"></a> (theoretically; see [Rise Time](#rise_time), below) 1.5 times slower than tri2b: It requires three States per bit instead of two.
+This is the reason for the four-line (three handshake plus data) requirement of the level-based quad4me protocol (and, conversely, why the edge-based tri2b needs only two handshake lines).
+It's also why quad4me is <a name="theoretically_faster"></a> (theoretically -- see [Rise Time](#rise_time), below) 1.5 times slower than tri2b: It requires three States per bit instead of two.

 I would be extremely interested in a protocol design that avoids this conundrum.
 See [RFIIE: A three (or fewer) line level-based protocol](#RFIIE_three_or_fewer_line_level_based_protocol), below.